01-edu/public/subjects/previousprime/README.md

 ### Instructions

-Write a **function** which returns the first prime number which is equal or inferior to the `u64` passed as parameter.
+Create a **function** which returns the first prime number which is less than or equal to the `u64` passed as an argument.

-If there are no primes inferior to the `u64` passed as parameter the function should return `0`.
+If there are no smaller primes, the function should return `0`.

 ### Expected function